-Taking part in sport and fitness activities on a weekly basis is important for everybody, no matter how old or young you are.
-Of course, it becomes increasingly important to remain active in our older years in order to remain fit and healthy.
+No matter your age, it is important to take part in sport and fitness activities on a regular basis.
+Of course, it becomes increasingly important to stay active in our older years in order to remain fit and healthy.

-The NHS report that a lot of adults over the age of 65 spend around 10 hours a day either sitting or laying down, and this lack of activity is causing serious health problems.
-This lack of mobility can cause you suffer from aches and pains when doing simple things such as walking to the shops as a lack of energy takes over.
-People who remain active have a lower risk of heart disease, strokes, type 2 diabetes and dementia.
+The NHS reports that a lot of adults over the age of 65 spend around 10 hours a day either sitting or laying down.
+This lack of activity is causing serious health problems for many older people.
+A lack of activity can cause reduced mobility, leading to aches and pains when doing simple things such as walking to the shops.
+On the other hand, people who remain active have a lower risk of heart disease, strokes, type 2 diabetes and dementia.